fverdoja/booster-tutor/README.md

 *user#1234* (instead of you) in its reply.

 * Most of the pack-generating non-sealed commands can take a number to generate more than one pack.
 For example `!random 3` will generate 3 random packs.
-This cannot be used with cube packs at the moment.

 ## Host your own bot